guardian/CDS-K8s/README.md

 Once they are built, you should delete the existing running one with `kubectl delete {pod-name}` and wait for your newly built version to start up.

+If it is not running the right version, use `docker describe pod {podname} | grep image` to check that you are running from the correct image name, and check that `eval $(minikube docker-env)` has been run _in your current session_ in order to build the images on minikube not your local computer.

 Rinse and repeat as you develop...